 Torii is thin and hungry.
 Very thin, very hungry.
-She’s in her domain of wrecked houses.
-Catastrophic mudslides destroyed most of the town but spared the worst, including the shellfish factory.
+She’s in her domain of wrecked houses and mudslides a short but treacherous scramble from the shellfish factory.
 Sea fog carries and spreads the rancid stench of imports processed a little too late.
 The factory ejects its waste even later.
 The noxious effluent is pushed up and down gullies by streams and tides in turn – as if both want to repel it.

 It’s night time and starlit but dark enough for Torii’s black clothes and rudimentary charcoal and oil makeup to render most of her exposed skin invisible in shadow.